Moisture meter: Damp wall, wet cellar - what to do?

 Electrophysical dehumidification

 Yes - and in many cases it is the only way to permanently renovate.
-Subsequent basement waterproofing is possible both from the outside by excavation and from the inside by injection or surface waterproofing.
-The injection method is an effective method for draining, as it can be used quickly and effectively for various causes.
-Wall drainage can be supported by various injection methods.
+Subsequent basement waterproofing is possible both from the outside by excavation and from the inside by injection.
+The Isofin horizontal barrier is very easy to install and offers a long-term solution.

 The Isofin solution: retrofit horizontal barrier using the DIY method